Ericode99/lab02/README.md

 - When a method is not found, the function `find` throws an error.
 This ensures that not existing methods cannot be executed.

+**Polymorphism**

+- With the help of the operations made in Task 1, polymorphism also works.

 ### Execution

 - the following line has to be executed in the terminal for the code to work with the LGL: `python lgl_interpreter.py example_class.gsc`